Synchronization for KPZ: Introduction

 There are several instances of applications of the theory of random dynamical systems to stochastic PDEs.
 Particularly related to our work is the study of order-preserving systems which admit some random attractor \cite{ArnoldChueshov1998OrderPreserving, FlandoliGessScheutzow2017SynchroByNoiseOrderPreserving, ButkovskyScheutzow2019}.
 The spirit of these results is similar to ours.
 Yet, although the linearity of \eqref{eqn:intro_she} on one hand guarantees order preservation, on the other hand it does not allow the existence of a single random attractor.
 In this sense, our essentially linear case appears to be a degenerate example of the synchronization addressed in the works above.

 \proof[Acknowledgements] The author is very grateful to Nicolas Perkowski for inspiring this work and providing numerous insights and helpful comments.
-Many thanks also to Benjamin Gess for several interesting discussions.
+Many thanks also to Benjamin Gess for several interesting discussions, and to the anonymous reviewer that has carefully read the work and suggested many improvements.